Girls Into Geosciences: 26 June 2015

 Congratulations to L. Felipe Opazo Mella for completing his PhD entitled ‘Extinction and recovery dynamics of Triassic-Jurassic macro-invertebrate communities’.
 Felipe was supervised by Professor Twitchett and Professor Hart.

-Congratulations to Dr Christopher Smart who has been awarded a NERC Research Grant entitled: ‘High resolution oxygen isotope stratigraphy of Integrated Ocean Drilling Program sites U1394, U1395 and U1396, off-shore Montserrat, Lesser Antilles’ of £43,522 to fund Debbie Wall-Palmer to work as a Post-Doctoral Research Assistant at Plymouth University for 6 months starting in February 2013.
+Congratulations to Dr Christopher Smart who has been awarded a NERC Research Grant entitled: ‘High resolution oxygen isotope stratigraphy of Integrated Ocean Drilling Program sites U1394, U1395 and U1396, off-shore Montserrat, Lesser Antilles’ of £43,522 to fund Debbie Wall-Palmer to work as a Post-Doctoral Research Assistant at University of Plymouth for six months starting in February 2013.

 Congratulations to Dr Gregory Price and Dr Stephen Grimes on securing a standard NERC grant of £396,429 for a 3 year research project entitled 'Carbonate clumped-isotopic constraints on marine temperatures during the Cretaceous'.